BinhLe001/computerscience/Workshop/18. Custom Vision Service/Custom Vision Service HOL.md

     _Creating a Custom Vision Service project_

-1. In the "New project" dialog, name the project "Artworks," ensure that **General** is selected as the domain, and click **Create project**.
+1. In the "New project" dialog, name the project "Not Hot Dog," ensure that **Food** is selected as the domain, and click **Create project**.

 	> A domain optimizes a model for specific types of images.
 For example, if your goal is to classify food images by the types of food they contain or the ethnicity of the dishes, then it might be helpful to select the Food domain.
 For scenarios that don't match any of the offered domains, or if you are unsure of which domain to choose, select the General domain.